outdreamer/build-a-cure/docs/ml/python_study_guide.md

 	- 3.13: advanced interactive interpreter, JIT compiler, and a free thread mode
 	- 3.12: enhanced error messages, type parameter syntax, module improvement, syntactic formalization of f-strings
 	- 3.11: enhanced performance by 10 - 60%, improved error messages, exception groups, exception notes
-	- 3.10: parenthesized context managers, pattern matching for complex data structures
+	- 3.10: parenthesized context managers, pattern matching for complex data structures, type annotations dont need to be imported and are default
 	- 3.9: offered string methods, dictionary merge and update operators, pattern matching, zoneinfo, improved type hinting
 	- 3.8: new optimizations and features like positional-only parameters and the walrus operators
 	- 3.7: improved performance, data classes to generate __init__ and __repr__ in classes, context variables to manage context-local state, ordered dictionaries by default